fcproj/agrotagger/agrotagger/README.md

 From v1.2.1, there is the possibility to express a fifth and a sixth parameter: newAgrovocName; modelName

 > Example: ``./taggerDir.sh data/sources/ data/documents listURL myoutput newAgrovocName modelName``

-#### SIGNATURE

-**Input Parameters**

-1. INPUT_TXT_LOCATION: the path to the text file containing the list of URLs to be indexed, or the output of Apache Nutch Crawler
-2. OUTPUT_DIR: the output directory where the AgroTagger will store results
-3. DOWNLOAD_MODE: currently “listURL” if the source file contains a list of URLs, or “nutchOutput” if the source file is or the output of Apache Nutch Crawler
-4. OUTPUT_FORMAT (currently only “rdfnt” or "text")
-5. (Optional) OUTPUT_FILENAME: with or without extension
-6. (Optional.
-The default is TRUE) EXTRAT_TITLES: a boolean flag to extract not only AGROVOC URIs, but also other metadata (titles, and free keywords), from the HTML or PDF metadata

 **Output**

-1. A TAR.GZ file containing the RDFNT ot TXT produced (An example of the output RDF file is available in the [RDF](https://github.com/agrisfao/agrotagger/wiki/Example-of-AgroTagger-output) page.)
+* A TAR.GZ file containing the RDFNT ot TXT produced (An example of the output RDF file is available in the [RDF](https://github.com/agrisfao/agrotagger/wiki/Example-of-AgroTagger-output) page.)

 ### The Maven project